humanwhocodes/humanwhocodes.com/src/pages/_posts/2012-03-13-its-time-to-start-using-javascript-strict-mode.md

     "use strict";

-Even though this looks like a string that isn&#8217;t assigned to a variable, it actually instructs conforming JavaScript engines to switch into strict mode (browsers that don&#8217;t support strict mode simply read this as an unassigned string and continue to work as usual).
+Even though this looks like a string that isn't assigned to a variable, it actually instructs conforming JavaScript engines to switch into strict mode (browsers that don't support strict mode simply read this as an unassigned string and continue to work as usual).
 You can use it either globally or within a function.
 That being said, *you should never use it globally*.
 Using the pragma globally means that any code within the same file also runs in strict mode.

     // Don't do this
     "use strict";